cervonwong/cervonwong/README.md

  - 1️⃣ I try to contribute to issues, discussions, and documentation of random open-source projects that I love to use.
  - 2️⃣ Most of my projects on GitHub are user-facing educational or informational apps and websites.
  - 3️⃣ When I'm not working on projects, you'll probably find me learning (spoken) languages.
- - 4️⃣ My long-term goal is to be able to use my learnt skills to advance technology for society. 😎

 **Here's a ranking of the languages I use:**
  - Favourite languages:<br>Dart > Python > C/C++ > JS/TS > Java